karannandkumar/React_RomanCalculator/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with Reactjs by Karan Nandkumar.

 ## Roman Calculator